 Student Driving and Riding

-Any student wishing to drive to school must complete and return a Student Driving and Parking Permission form to the Director of Upper School Student Life.
-Students are expected to park in the back lot near the greenhouse.
+Any student wishing to drive to school must complete and return a Student Driving and Parking Permission form to the Dean of Students.
+Students are expected to park in the designated area.
 Students who do not park in the designated area may lose their parking privilege.